Worcnaz-Kyouma/Dev-challenge-nine/README.md

 - You need to develop both the front-end and the back-end.
 - In the front-end you MUST use React.
 - In the back-end you MUST use Node.js.
-- The patient data should not be static or local (You MUST use a cloud database or a local database (I.e: Docker).
+- The patient data should not be static  (You MUST use a cloud database or a local database).
 - Field validation (date, required fields, etc).

 ## Extra Points